danpilch/danpilch.github.io/projects/ddos.md

 Key points from the post-mortem:

-- Our monitoring and alerting could have been better.
-We would need to build a better solution moving forward.
+- Monitoring and alerting tools were lacking.
+We would need to build better solutions moving forward.
 - The current platform architecture was no longer fit for purpose and we would need to plan for a redesign.

-### Rudimentary architecture of the original v1 system:
+### v1 architecture:

 <img src="http://yuml.me/diagram/scruffy/class/[note: Original v1 architecture{bg:wheat}],[User]<->[Route53 DNS Lookup],[User]->[EC2 Instance (app)],[EC2 Instance (app)]<->[Cache],[EC2 Instance (app)]<->[Database]"/>